Olumide-dev/Training/README.md

-# Training
-This repository is for training purpose
+This is an update from the main branch.